sourcegraph/about/company/values.md

 TODO:

-​	Wait for approval from Nick, Chris to quote them
+​	Wait for approval from Nick to quote him

-​	Wait for confirmation from Noemi that we don't do job titles, and link to where we document that

 ### High quality